toranb/ember-cli-simple-store/README.md

     controller.set("actions", hash.actions);
   }
 });

+export default PeoplePersonRoute;
 ```

 This approach is not without it's tradeoffs

 * additional http calls to fetch related data instead of using embedded json.
-You could make a single http call and parse this out if latency becomes problematic but you might find yourself managing complex object hierarchies all over again.
+Or you can make a single http call and parse this out if latency becomes problematic but you might find yourself managing complex object hierarchies all over again.
-* you will find yourself passing the store instance into model object class methods from the route/controller
+* you will need to inject the store instance into each class that does data access (service/repository for example).
-* you begin to use a different pattern for object materialization/filtering in the route objects because the models themselves are relationship-less.

 I've personally found this is a great approach for apps that want to avoid the complexity of bigger projects like ember-data, but still need a single pointer /reference for the models in your ember application.